Wprettyman88/forms/README.md

 3. **End Users - White Label**: Automatic authentication in the background to a default web user for use with reseller-branded white label websites.
 Records both the reseller and end user company and contact information.

+### ToDo:
+1. Add contact information fields for resellers and end users during the quote/order/invoice process.
+2. Store contact information with the quote/order/invoice records.
+3. Display contact information on generated documents (quotes, orders, invoices).
+4. Printing needs to come from CERM.
+5. Filter Materials.
+6. Change Materials to use substrates API from CERM.